-Figure \ref{fig:PART01} shows the combined results of EELS and CL using acceleration voltages of 200 kV and 100 kV for one bare sphere suspended on a carbon membrane of approximately 20 nm thick.
-More than 80 resonances were observed in the broadband excitation using 200 keV electrons in EELS, while no energy loss was observed for 100 keV due to the reduced coupling terms for slower electrons.
-In both the experimental results and the FDTD simulations, TE polarization is poorly excited by the fast electron, also consequence of Equation \ref{eq:LossProb} due to the smaller coupling terms of TE in comparison with TM for these electron energies.
-TE resonances are hindered by the finite spectral resolution of the electron beam in EELS and can be faintly seen between two consecutive TM modes in CL.
-Simulation details for both polarizations and for multiple electron energies can be found in the SM.
+Figure \ref{fig:PART01} shows the combined results of EELS and CL using acceleration voltages of 200 kV and 100 kV for one bare sphere suspended on a carbon membrane of $\sim$20 nm thickness.
+More than 80 resonances were observed in the broadband excitation using 200 keV electrons in EELS, while no energy loss was observed for 100 keV due to the reduced coupling for slower electrons.
+In both the experimental results and the FDTD simulations, TE polarization is poorly excited by the fast electron, also as a consequence of eq \ref{eq:LossProb} due to the smaller coupling terms of TE in comparison with TM for these electron energies.

-The 200 keV resonances in EELS and CL were fitted with multiple Gaussians.
-The obtained centers were each subtracted from the consecutive resonance to form a spectral distance curve and compare with the free spectral range (FSR) \cite{WGMReview, IdentifyWGMModes}, given by $\Delta \nu^{\Delta l}_{q, l} \approx c / 2n \pi r$, where $r$ is the WGMR radius, $n$ is the frequency-dependent index of refraction, $l$ and $q$ are the mode angular and radial order, respectively.
-The FSR corresponds to the spectral distance between angular modes of the same polarization and same radial order and, in this case, depends uniquely on the effective index of refraction.
-The gaussians standard deviations were used to estimate the resonance Q-Factor.